tlvaldepena/vectorsurv.org/_docs/application/config.md

 ## Mix

-Any new formulations of pesticide products should be saved here.
+Creating mixes in the Gateway allows you to record applications of the specific products and mixes your agency uses regularly.
 ### New Mix

-- **Code**: An identifier your agency uses to reference this product formulation.
+- **Code**: Assign your mix a code that is recognizable and used in your agency; the code can contain letters and numbers, such as “ULV mix 12”.
 - **Description**: A short description of this mix.
 - **Products**: The active product in the mix.
 There are three fields for the product name, the quantity used, and the units.
+To add a product, search by name or EPA registered number.
+Make sure to double check the number on your product as some products appear multiple times and formulations can change.
+Mixes can consist of as little as 1 product.

   ![Products]({{ site.baseur1 }}/assets/images/docs/mix-products.PNG)
 - **Diluents**: Note whether the product was diluted in any form.
+Mixes do not have to include a diluent.
 There are three fields for the diluent name, the quantity used, and the units.

   ![Diluents]({{ site.baseur1 }}/assets/images/docs/mix-diluents.PNG)